 So it’s best to keep all nuts and nut butters away from your furry friend.
 Always be sure to check with your veterinarian before giving your dog any new food.

-Never Feed Your Dog Macadamia Nuts – Or Any Nuts, for That Matter
+Never Feed Your Dog Macadamia Nuts

 As you can see, these nuts are poisonous to dogs.
 You shouldn’t give them any other type of nut, either, for various reasons.
-And if someone ever asks you: “Can dogs eat macadamia nuts?”, the answer is a resounding “no!”
+And if someone ever asks you: “Can dogs eat macadamia nuts?” the answer is a resounding “no!”

 If you think your dog has eaten one, don’t wait to see if they show symptoms.
 Take them to the vet right away.

 Do you have any questions about what foods are safe for your dog?
 Leave a comment below!
+And to cheer you up, we’ve got for you the only macadamia your dog can come in contact with!